babel/website/docs/plugin-transform-for-of.md

 An array-like object is an object with a `length` property: for example, `{ 0: "a", 1: "b", length: 2 }`.
 Note that, like real arrays, array-like objects can have "holes": `{ 1: "a", length: 3 }` is equivalent to `[ (hole), "a", (hole) ]`.

-While is not spec-compliant to iterate array-like objects as if they were arrays, there are many objects that would be _iterables_ in modern browsers with `Symbol.iterator` support.
-Some notable examples are the DOM collections, like `document.querySelectorAll("img.big")`.
-Those objects are the main use case for this option.
+While it is _not_ spec-compliant to iterate array-like objects as if they were arrays, there are many objects that would be _iterables_ in modern browsers with `Symbol.iterator` support.
+Some notable examples are the DOM collections, like `document.querySelectorAll("img.big")`, which are the main use case for this option.

 Please note that Babel allows iterating `arguments` in old engines even if this option is disabled, because it's defined as _iterable_ in the ECMAScript specification.